Operation Ferdinand: Operation

 Ferdinand was a complex plan, involving misinformation and extensive physical deception.
 The underlying plot was the Allied forces had been surprised to find the Germans had not moved forces from the Mediterranean to re-inforce Normandy.
 Therefore, plans to invade southern France and the Balkans were looking less appealing.
 Instead the Allied commanders had decided to focus all of their resources on the Italian campaign.
 The real force assigned to Dragoon, the US VI Corps, would land in Genoa.
-Meanwhile, notional formations, such as the Seventh Army and the British 5th Airborne Division would support pushes along the Italian front and threaten targets in the Balkans.
+Meanwhile, notional formations, such as the Seventh Army, XXXI US Corps (a phantom formation "moved" from Operation Vendetta) and the British 5th Airborne Division would support pushes along the Italian front and threaten targets in the Balkans.
 Ferdinand also recycled some of Zeppelin's threats against Turkey with the fictional British Ninth and Twelfth Armies.

 The key to Ferdinand was the threat to Genoa.
 Intelligence intercepts showed that the Abwehr (German military intelligence) listed it as one of the main areas they expected an Allied attack.
 It was not possible to hide the buildup of naval and amphibious forces in the region, which were easily accessible to German aerial reconnaissance.
-German commanders identified both Genoa and southern France as the only logical targets, so the task for Allied double agents was to convince them that the former was the true goal.
-The deception was maintained on the invasion date itself, with a tactical deception.
-The Dragoon fleet travelled on a course toward Genoa until late at night on 14 August, when they turned west toward their real target.
+German commanders identified both Genoa and southern France as the only logical targets and so the task for Allied double agents was to convince them that the former was the true goal.
+The deception was maintained on the invasion date itself with a tactical deception.
+The Dragoon fleet travelled on a course toward Genoa until late at night on 14 August, when ot turned west toward the real target.

-The Ferdinand threat was continued until 8 September, to support the Allied efforts in France and Italy.
+The Ferdinand threat was continued until 8 September to support the Allied efforts in France and Italy.
 It was 'A' Force's last major operation, a brief follow up called Braintree was designed but never implemented because the overall Bodyguard strategy had been mothballed in late August.

 Related operations

 At the same time as Ferdinand, Tac HQ ran Otterington.
-This deception built a threat against Rimini in the east of Italy, in support of Alexander's proposed assault on the centre of the Gothic Line.
-It developed a pincer movement, in tandem with Ferdinand's threat to the west.
-However, once Otterington had gotten underway, with a major buildup of dummy armour, Alexander changed his plans and decided to push against Rimini.
-Clarke hastily implemented Ulster, a double bluff in which Otterington was revealed as a sham in the hope it would distract attention from that sector.
+The deception built a threat against Rimini in the east of Italy in support of Alexander's proposed assault on the centre of the Gothic Line.
+It developed a pincer movement in tandem with Ferdinand's threat to the west.
+However, once Otterington had gotten underway with a major buildup of dummy armour, Alexander changed his plans and decided to push against Rimini.
+Clarke hastily implemented Ulster, a double bluff in which Otterington was revealed as a sham in the hope that it would distract attention from that sector.